 India consumes the second-largest amount of oil in the Asia-Pacific region behind China.
 The combination of rising oil consumption and fairly unwavering production levels leaves India highly dependent on imports to meet the consumption needs.

-Natural gas

-As per the Oil and Gas Journal, India had 38 trillion cubic feet $(1.1\times10^{12}\,\text{m}^3)$ of confirmed natural gas reserves in 2004.
+Natural gas As per the Oil and Gas Journal, India imported $93 \times 10^9$ cu ft $(2.6 \times 10^9 \text{ m}^3)$ of liquefied natural gas (LNG) from Qatar.

 India imports small amounts of natural gas.
-In 2004, India consumed about $1,089\times10^9$ cu ft $(3.08\times10^{10} \text{ m}^3)$ of natural gas, the first year in which the country showed net natural gas imports.
-During 2004, India imported $93\times10^9$ cu ft $(2.6\times10^9 \text{ m}^3)$ of liquefied natural gas (LNG) from Qatar.
+In 2004, India consumed about $1,089 \times 10^9$ cu ft $(3.08 \times 10^{10} \text{ m}^3)$ of natural gas, the first year in which the country showed net natural gas imports.
+During 2004, India

-As in the oil sector, India's state-owned companies account for the bulk of natural gas production.
+As in the oil sector, India's stateowned companies account for the bulk of natural gas production.
 ONGC and Oil India Ltd. (OIL) are the leading companies with respect to production volume, whilst some foreign companies take part in upstream developments in joint-ventures and production sharing contracts (PSCs).
-Reliance Industries, a privately owned Indian company, will also have a bigger role in the natural gas sector as a result of a large natural gas find in 2002 in the Krishna Godayari basin.
+Reliance Industries, a privately owned Indian company, will also have a bigger role in the natural gas sector as a result of a large natural gas find in 2002 in the Krishna Godavari basin.

 The Gas Authority of India Ltd. (GAIL) holds an effective control on natural gas transmission and allocation activities.
-In December 2006, the Minister of Petroleum and Natural Gas issued a new policy that allows foreign investors, private domestic companies. and national companies to hold up to 100% equity stakes in pipeline projects.
+In December 2006, the Minister of Petroleum and Natural Gas issued a new policy that allows foreign investors, private domestic companies. and national oil companies to hold up to 100% equity stakes in pipeline projects.
 Whilst GAIL's domination in natural gas transmission and allocation is not ensured by statute, it will continue to be the leading player in the sector because of its existing natural gas infrastructure.
+Issues